Here's How Much You Pay For Petrol And Diesel Today

 |(Source: iocl.com)

-International oil prices dropped on Thursday amid concerns over the escalating trade battle between the United States and China, despite a surprise fall in US crude stockpiles.
-Brent crude oil futures - the global benchmark for crude oil - were last seen trading 0.63 per cent lower at $69.92 per barrel.
+International oil prices erased much of gains that were made after US President Donald Trump's comments on China President Xi Jinping's letter raised hopes for a trade deal.
+Brent crude oil futures - the global benchmark for crude oil - were last seen trading 0.2 per cent higher at $70.51 per barrel.

 The US-China trade war has weighed on oil prices this week as heightened tensions between the world's two biggest economies could hurt the global economic outlook.